François Bustillo: Biography

-Named Francisco-Javier Bustillo Rípodas at his birth on 23 November 1968 in Pamplona in Navarre, Spain, he was the eldest of four children.
+He was born Francisco Javier Bustillo Rípodas on 23 November 1968 in Pamplona in Navarre, Spain, the eldest of four children.
 His father was a career soldier.
 He had several relatives who had religious vocations.
 When barely ten years old he chose to attend the seminary in Baztan, Navarre, rather than the school in his hometown.
-At age 17 he joined the Order of Conventual Franciscans in Padua, Italy, where he completed his work in philosophy and theology at the Istituto Teologico Sant'Antonio Dottore.
-He earned a licentiate in theology at the Catholic University of Toulouse in 1997.
+At age 17 he joined the Order of Friars Minor Conventual in Padua, Italy, where he completed his work in philosophy and theology at the Istituto Teologico Sant'Antonio Dottore.
+He earned a licentiate in Sacred Theology at the Catholic University of Toulouse in 1997.
 He professed his vows as a Franciscan on 20 September 1992 and was ordained a priest on 10 September 1994.
 He later said he took his vows and was ordained in Spain for his family's sake: "Otherwise they would have killed me."

-In 1994 he was one of the Franciscans who reestablished the Convent of Saint Bonaventure in Narbonne, France, which was founded in 1260 and abandoned in 1934.
+In 1994 he was one of the Conventual Friars Minor who reestablished the Convent of Saint Bonaventure in Narbonne, France, which was founded in 1260 and abandoned in 1934.
 Their mission was to evangelize a region that had been de-Christianized.
 From 2006 to 2018 he was Provincial Custos of the Conventual Franciscans for France and Belgium, and from 2005 to 2018 carried out his ministry in the diocese of Carcassonne-Narbonne, serving as a parish priest, as a member of the diocesan council from 2007 to 2018, as episcopal vicar for a region of the diocese, and as diocesan delegate for new spirituality movements and for interreligious dialogue from 2012 to 2018.
 From 2018 to 2021 he was appointed guardian of the convent of Saint-Maximilien-Kolbe in Lourdes, France.
 In October 2019, he was named episcopal delegate for the protection of minors and the vulnerable for the Diocese of Tarbes-et-Lourdes.
 He has said he enjoyed assignments that kept him on the move and preferred the challenge presented by France rather than working in Italy or Spain which would have been "too easy".

 He became a naturalized French citizen on 31 October 2006.

 On 11 May 2021, Pope Francis appointed him Bishop of Ajaccio.
 He told his new Corsican audience that he would have to learn how to detach himself from the Franciscan family that had formed him and discover a new life.
 He said Corsica like his native Navarre was a country with "strong, deep cultural roots." and added: "I do not come with a program and projects....
 I come with ideas, desires, and a will to build a solid ecclesiastical life."
 He received his episcopal consecration on 13 June in the cathedral in Ajaccio from Jean-Marc Aveline, Archbishop of Marseilles.